-Dental Hygienist 06/07/2015
+Dental Hygienist 06/11/2023

 • Brush or scrape your tongue.
-Brushing your tongue can remove bacteria at the back of the mouth.
+Brushing your tongue can remove bad-smelling bacteria at the back of the mouth.

 • Use an antibacterial mouthwash.
 The best time to use mouthwash is just before bedtime.
 There are many different types of mouthwash.
 Most are alcohol-based.
 Alcohol can dry out or irritate your mouth, so if you have problems, switch to an alcohol-free brand that contains chlorhexidine or hydrogen peroxide.

 • Use sugar-free gum.
 The chewing stimulates saliva and stops your mouth drying out.
 A dry mouth can lead to bad breath.
 But gum is not a substitute for proper oral hygiene.
 Always clean your teeth thoroughly, even if you’ve chewed gum.
+Chewing gum can be used as a short-term fix after eating smelly foods like onions or garlic.

 • Have a check-up with your dentist at least once a year.
 It’s a chance to have a deep clean of your teeth and review your oral hygiene practices.
 You’ll also get a definitive answer on whether you’ve got bad breath.